 In my experience as a pro photographer, it’s best to examine your light first.
 It is best to use soft and filtered light for your photos of flowers.
 Why?
-Well, a strong light will reduce detail in the colour and the petals.
+Well, a strong light will reduce detail in the color and the petals.
 And that’s where the beauty comes from.
 You must make sure that you bring out the detail as much as possible and that simply won’t happen unless you shoot in soft light.
-When you make the conscious decision to choose a softer light, you will have much better results.
+When you make the conscious decision to choose a softer light, you’ll have much better results.

 Take the light on a cloudy, overcast day.
-It works well for flowers because it has a low intensity and does not create strong shadows across your flowers.
+It works well for flowers because it has a low intensity and doesn’t create strong shadows across your flowers.
 These cloudy conditions are perfect for taking photos of flowers because there are no awful shadows to reduce the detail and perfection of your flower.

 Another method for good flower photography is freezing the movement.
 There is nothing more frustrating than when you have carefully lined up your shot, and the movement from the wind creates out of focus images.
 This is a common problem.
-It usually takes place when you are shooting in low light and using the auto setting.
+It usually takes place when you’re shooting in low light and using the auto setting.
 The shutter slows down in overcast light and, as a result, anything moving may not look sharp.

 Keep the camera as still as you possibly can.
-If you don’t know much about shutter speed, that’s ok, just keep the camera really still.
+If you don’t know much about shutter speed, that’s OK, just keep the camera really still.
 Use a good tripod.
 This will help a lot.
-Using a sturdy tripod for gives you more of an advantage to creating create sharper and clearer photos because the camera is rock steady.
+Using a sturdy tripod for gives you more of an advantage to creating create sharper and clearer photos, because the camera is rock steady.

 Flower photography works when you have a really good angle.
 This is also known as “photographic composition”, or just “composition”.
 This relates to where you deliberately position the interesting things in your photo.
 You may also like to call it placement of your flower petals.